true402

 tool · token safety

-Paste any Base token address. true402 simulates a real buy and sell on-chain, checks the liquidity and the contract, and tells you avoid, caution, or ok — in about two seconds, free, no wallet.
+Is it a rug?
+Find out now.
+Paste any Base chain token address and this rug checker simulates a real buy and sell on-chain, measures the liquidity and reads the contract, then tells you avoid, caution, or ok — in about two seconds, free, no wallet.

 Try it — check a token now